-Independent Director
+Lead Independent Director

 Mr Ho Lon Gee is an Independent Director of the SMG's Board and the Chairman of the Audit Committee since June 2009.
 Mr Ho is currently the Chief Executive Officer of Tricor Singapore Pte Ltd, where he oversees the management of Tricor Group of companies in Singapore.
 From 1982 to 2004, he was an Auditor and Partner at PricewaterhouseCoopers Singapore where he headed the SME Enterprise Audit Group and the Corporate Services Practice.
-Mr Ho is qualified as a Chartered Accountant with the Institute of Chartered Accountants in England and Wales.
-He is also a member of the Institute of Singapore Chartered Accountants and the Singapore Institute of Directors.
-In addition, Mr Ho also serves as Honorary Treasurer to the Singapore Children's Society as well as Chairman of its Investment Committee and a member of its Remuneration Committee.
+Mr Ho is a Chartered Accountant and a member of the Institute of Singapore Chartered Accountants.
+He is also a member of the Singapore Institute of Directors.